Charles Granville Bruce

-Brigadier-General The Honourable Charles Granville Bruce, CB, MVO (7 April 1866 – 12 July 1939) was a veteran Himalayan mountaineer and leader of the second and third British expeditions to Mount Everest in 1922 and 1924.
+Brigadier-General Charles Granville Bruce, (7 April 1866 – 12 July 1939) was a senior British Indian Army officer and a veteran Himalayan mountaineer and leader of the second and third British expeditions to Mount Everest in 1922 and 1924.
 In recognition of the former he was awarded a special prize at the conclusion of the first ever Winter Olympics.

 Background and early life

 Charles Granville Bruce was the youngest of the fourteen children of Henry Bruce, 1st Baron Aberdare (1815–1895) and Norah Napier (1827–1897).
 His mother was the youngest daughter of General Sir William Francis Patrick Napier.

 Bruce was educated at Harrow and Repton.
-His early life alternated between Queen's Gate, London, the family home in Aberdare, and a Scottish estate.
+His early life alternated between Queen's Gate, London, the family home in Aberdare, Wales, and a Scottish estate.
 In Wales, his mentor was a local farmer and inn-keeper, who in his youth had worked as a hunter in California and British Columbia.
 He taught the young Bruce how to hunt, find his way around the local hills, and drink.
 One of Bruce's most notable achievements was running down a "rough crew" of local poachers.
 Half a century later he was proud to list their names in his memoirs; "Bill the Butcher, Shoni Kick-O-Top, Billie Blaen Llechau, Dick Shon Edwards & Dai Brass-Knocker".
 Bruce and the local game-keepers chased one poacher to the narrow alleyways and courts of Georgetown.
 The poacher was only caught when a furious husband found him snoring in his wife's bed and threw him out on the street.
 The gang were duly punished, but gained revenge by returning to Bruce's house and stealing all the weapons from his father's gun-room.

 After leaving school, Bruce entered military college.
-He had huge physical strength, was an enthusiastic boxer and 300-yard runner, and in the 1880s represented England against France in an international running meeting.
+He had physical strength, was an enthusiastic boxer and 300-yard runner, and in the 1880s represented England against France in an international running meeting.

 In 1894 he married Finetta Madelina Julia Campbell, daughter of Sir Edward Campbell, 2nd Baronet.